Reasons To Celebrate National Women's Health Week This Year

 Mental health advancements for women

 In addition to healthcare advancements for women, mental health may continue to be a priority for researchers.
-Shelly F. Greenfield, MD, in an article for McLean Medical School, stated that women were not previously included in mental health research until the 1990s despite the myriad of mental health challenges that affect women worldwide.
+Shelly F. Greenfield, MD, in an article for McLean Medical School, stated that women were not previously included in mental health research until the 1990s despite the myriad of challenges that affect women worldwide.
 A few studies prioritized through the McLean school program included personality disorder treatment for women, substance use research in women, eating disorder support options, dissociation connections with trauma, and several others.

 Rawpixel